systeminit/si/app/docs/src/reference/secrets.md

 ## Encryption Strategy

-System Initiative is a multi-tenant system, starting with an 'installation' of System Initiative.
-For most people, this means our SaaS platform - but it can also mean a local development instance, a BYOC instance, or a custom installation.
+System Initiative is a multi-tenant system that starts with an 'installation' of System Initiative.
+For most people, this means our SaaS platform - but it can also mean a local development instance, a Bring Your Own Cloud (BYOC) instance, or a custom installation.
 Each installation of System Initiative generates an [Ed25519 Public Key Pair](https://en.wikipedia.org/wiki/EdDSA) for the installation.
 This is the *cluster key*.

 Each [workspace](./workspaces.md) generates an [Ed25519 Public Key Pair](https://en.wikipedia.org/wiki/EdDSA) specific to it.
-The private side of the key is encrypted with the *cluster key*, which ensures that is encrypted at rest (even if the database is compromised and dumped in plain text).
+The private side of the key is encrypted with the *cluster key*, which ensures that it is encrypted at rest (even if the database is compromised and dumped in plain text).
 It cannot be retrieved without the corresponding *cluster key*.
 This is the *workspace key*.

 When a secret is put into System Initiative, it is first encrypted with the *public workspace key* for the workspace it is destined for.
-This ensures that *your secret* is also encrypted at rest, and cannot be retrieved without the corresponding *cluster key* and *workspace key*.
+This ensures that *your secret* is also encrypted at rest and cannot be retrieved without the corresponding *cluster key* and *workspace key*.

 When one of your secrets is needed, we decrypt it and inject it into the micro-vm assigned to your function.